ozihler/teamsmells/chapters/The-Technologist.md

 * Knowing a language or framework deeply is not a bad thing, but it should not be the only measure of seniority.
 * The more senior a developer gets, the less important specific framework knowledge and languages become compared to other aspects of software engineering.

-## Questions to identify a Technologist
+## Questions and Indications to identify a Technologist
 * What makes a senior developer for you?

 ## How does it happen?